zenml-io/zenml-projects/customer_satisfaction/README.md

 python run_deployment.py
 ```

+We also made a live demo of this project using streamlit which you can find (here)[https://share.streamlit.io/ayush714/customer-satisfaction/main].
+It takes some input features for the product and predicts the customer satisfaction rate using our trained models.

 ## :question: FAQ

 1. When running the continuous deployment pipeline, I get an error about No Step found for the name `mlflow_deployer`.